Stanko/Stanko.github.io/_posts/2016-02-29-what-is-the-point.md

 People need to realize that is not enough to have a nice website with a tone of animations and effects.
 There is no point having such website if I can't scroll it and CPU and coolers go crazy.
+And I use latest MacBook with maxed hardawre.
+Can't image trying to use those website on the old machine (or IE8-9).

 Get your performance together.